How to Declutter and Sell Your Stuff Before You Move

 - Electronics: Recycle whenever possible!
 Read our tips for how to recycle old electronics.
 Or, donate them to your local school system, library or nonprofit.

-- Furniture: Many non-profit thrift stores offer pick-up options for gently used furniture.
+- Furniture: Many charities offer free donation pick up for gently used furniture.
 ‘Furniture Banks’ is nationwide and accepts used furniture for people getting back on their feet.

 - Old Linens: Animal shelters accept donated linens so homeless pets have a cozy place to sleep.
 Call ahead to make sure your local shelter is accepting donations.